tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

              |                     = binder_key
 ~~~

-The use of a new label means that if one party believes that it is using a standard OOB PSK, but its peer believes it is using this draft then the PSK binders will not match.
+This new label differentiates non-imported and imported external PSKs.
+Specifically, a client and server will negotiate use of an external PSK if and only if (a) both endpoints import the PSK or (b) neither endpoint imports the PSK.
 Adding label differentiation prevents collisions with non-imported external keys, because using disjoint contexts in an HKDF ensures key separation.
 Adding this label creates TLS traces that previously were not valid, which is necessary for keeping the handshake unambiguous.
-The `binder_key` is a leaf key, and thus changing its computation doesn't affect any other key.
+The `binder_key` is a leaf key.
+Therefore, changing its computation doesn't affect any other key.

 # Key Import